 Phobias can be treated to help reduce feelings of fear and anxiety.

 Check your symptoms to decide if and when you should see a doctor.

 Health Tools help you make wise health decisions or take action to improve your health.

-Based on your answers, you need
+Based on your answers, you need emergency care.

 or other emergency services now.